Find Trade Colleges

 Read full report on Allied Health & Medical Assisting Services at Wake Technical Community College

-Southwestern Community College did quite well in this year’s ranking of the most popular places for allied health & medical assisting services students to get a associate degree.
-It came in at #7 on the list.
-Located in the town of Sylva, Southwestern Community College is a public school with a small student population.
+Southwestern Community College landed the #7 spot in the 2023 rankings for the most popular associate degree allied health & medical assisting services programs.
+Located in the distant town of Sylva, Southwestern Community College is a public college with a small student population.

 Women make up 81% of the medical assisting majors at the school.